 Day 5: Winding down your trip

-Bali is a beautiful place, but there are certain challenges in going around.
-Before you get on your grand adventure, make sure you’re ready with the essentials.
+Bali is a beautiful place, but there are certain challenges in getting around.
+Before you head out on your grand adventure, make sure you’ve got the essentials.

 Getting From The Airport